HewlettPackard/Docker-SimpliVity/README.md

 <h2 class="title topictitle2" id="ariaid-title83">Redeploying Splunk demo</h2>

 <div class="body">
-<p class="p">The Splunk demo deployment, whilst fully featured, is serverely restricted in the amount of data it can process.
+<p class="p">The Splunk demo deployment, whilst fully featured, is severely restricted in the amount of data it can process.
 Once this limit has been
 reached, often after running for just one or two days, it is necessary to re-deploy the application if you want to continue experimenting with the demo.</p>